PookMook/Foko-chat/README.md

 ### Infrastructure

 Docker/docker-compose for across the board compatibility.
-Assignment doesn't specify a target system, so docker leaves the most door open as it is available on any OS and is the easiest way to setup a development environment regardless of pre-existing procedures.
+Assignment doesn't specify a target system, so docker leaves the most door open as it is available on any OS and is the easiest way to set up a development environment regardless of preexisting procedures.

-Docker-compose allow for an easy way to move from dev to production in a predictable way with minimum friction.
+Docker-compose allow for an easy way to move from development to production in a predictable way with minimum friction.
 It plays well with most existing reverse-proxy and SSL certification pipelines.

-This leaves the door open for a switch to k8 if you need to management a different kind of scale (even tho, some other part of the stack would need to be addressed)
+This leaves the door open for a switch to k8 if you need to management a different kind of scale (even though, some other part of the stack would need to be addressed)

 ### Frontend